Master of Arts in Religious Education (MARE): Youth Ministry Degree Program

 - Director of Campus-Based Ministry

 Dr. Tamara Henry, Vice President for Academic Affairs and Academic Dean

-The Master of Arts in Youth Ministry degree program is open to women and men who:
+The Master of Arts in Religious Education (Youth Ministry) degree program is open to women and men who:

 - possess a BA, BS, or equivalent undergraduate degree from an accredited four-year college (applicants holding degrees or diplomas from another country may be required to provide a translated copy and to provide further information to help the admissions committee determine equivalency).